MOA: Multi-Objective Alignment for Role-Playing Agents: Conclusions

 \section{Conclusions}

-In this paper, we propose MOA, a novel multi-objective optimization RL method for training general-purpose RPAs.
-Compared to mainstream SFT-based approaches, MOA can achieve fine-grained, multi-dimensional optimization through a series of rubrics.
-Experiments show that MOA can achieve performance comparable to strong models such as GPT-4o.
-This opens a promising research avenue for building powerful general RPAs.
+We propose MOA, a multi-objective RL method for training general-purpose RPAs.
+Unlike SFT-based approaches, MOA enables fine-grained, multi-dimensional optimization.
+Experiments show that MOA achieves performance comparable to strong models such as GPT-4o, highlighting its potential for building powerful general RPAs.